St. Mary's A.D.S. Cemetery, Haisnes, France

 Loos Memorial to the Missing

-Names of over 20,000 Missing British officers and men are inscribed on 139 stone tablets at the Loos Memorial.
+Names of over 20,000 Missing British and Commonwealth officers and men are inscribed on 139 stone tablets at the Loos Memorial.

 (2) The phrase is taken from Ecclesiasticus, Chapter 44, verse 14: “Their bodies are buried in peace; but their name liveth for evermore”.
 Source: The King James Bible.